edminw/Los-Angeles-Police-Department-Crimes-Project/README.md

 # Data Structure / Methods Used

 The original dataset was loaded onto a Jupyter Notebook for data cleaning and exploration.
-The file can be found here [link].
+The file can be found here [link](https://github.com/edminw/Los-Angeles-Police-Department-Crimes-Project/blob/main/crimes_data_etl.ipynb).

 Using the